-Safety comes first, whether you are out for entertainment, or to get some chores done.
+Safety comes first, whether you are out for fun, or to get some chores done.
 If you’re travelling on a bike, you’d better have a motorcycle helmet handy.

 A motorcycle helmet’s primary goal is motorcycle safety and protecting the head of the rider during an impact, preventing or reducing head injury, and having saved the life of the rider.